Sports Kinesiology Injury Prevention and Performance

 Identification, development, and optimisation of body composition to aid athletic performance.

-Sport injury epidemiology
+Sports injury epidemiology

 Our activities and students